FluxFlu/item/README.md

 ### Inclusion

-Other scripts can be included during compilation.
+Other scripts can be included to be run during compilation.
 This is done using `#include`.

 ```js
 //math.js